UPPAALModelChecker/docs.uppaal.org/README.md

 This repo contains the source for building the UPPAAL help files.
-The documentation is automatically build and published to https://uppaalmodelchecker.github.io/docs.uppaal.org/ (temporary domain).
+The documentation is automatically build and published to https://docs.uppaal.org.

 If you wish to contribute to the documentation please fork the repo and submit a pull-request.
 Please notice, by creating a pull-request you give the UPPAAL development team permission to use and distribute you changes together with UPPAAL, this includes the commercial versions of UPPAAL.

 # Build pages locally